Canadian West Coast Voyages by Boutique Ship

 All of the rooms aboard the Union Jack are designed for comfort in mind.
 Each floor offers a different experience.
 Our rooms named Gabriola and Texada on the upper deck include private ensuites and shared double beds.
 On the main deck, the rooms Saturna and Galiano are centrally located with no stairs needed to access them and feature bunk beds.
 On the bottom deck, the remaining rooms Pender and Gambier are located at the heart of the ship and also feature bunk beds.

 For any guest located in Pender, our crew may require access to the room to manage our anchor chain.
-We assure you they will be discreet and will provide you with advance notice.
+We assure you that they will be discreet and will provide you with advance notice.

 For more information about the Union Jack and the available rooms, visit our ship page by clicking here.